-- In June, Aspocomp sells its 20% stake in the MAH -company, pays most of its debts and is freed from the debt restructuring agreement
+- In June, Aspocomp sells its 20% stake in the MAH -company, pays most of its debts and is freed from its debt restructuring agreement.

-- Aspocomp invests EUR 1.8 million to improve Oulu plant’s technical capability
+- Aspocomp invests EUR 1.8 million to improve the Oulu plant’s technical capabilities.

-- At the end of March, Aspocomp’s ownership of PCB Center Co., Ltd. increases to 14.1 percent.
-The increase is a result of conversion of a loan into equity based on the agreement signed on October 16, 2008.
+- At the end of March, Aspocomp’s holding in PCB Center Co., Ltd. increases to 14.1%.
+The increase is a result of the conversion of a loan into equity based on the agreement signed on October 16, 2008.

 - In December, a business restructuring agreement between Aspocomp Group Oyj and Hong Kong based Meadville Holdings Limited is concluded.
 Aspocomp transfers its shareholdings in its subsidiaries in China and India as well as certain equipment from the Salo plant to its holding company.
-In addition, Aspocomp sells a shareholding of 80 percent in the holding company to Meadville for about EUR 61 million.
-Aspocomp repays its interest bearing liability of EUR 40 million to Standard Chartered Bank and earmarks the rest of the consideration for partially repaying its interest-bearing liabilities in Finland and improving its liquidity.
+In addition, Aspocomp sells a shareholding of 80% in the holding company to Meadville for about EUR 61 million.

-- In July, the Group closes down the heavily unprofitable plant in Salo, Finland
+- In July, the Group closes down the unprofitable plant in Salo, Finland.

 - On March 16, Aspocomp acquires a 49% minority share in its Chinese joint venture.